 Federal and state law requires employers to pay non-exempt employees overtime wages for all hours worked over 40 per week.
 Many employers, however, skirt their obligations under these wage and hour laws by misclassifying their employees as exempt.
 This illegally enables employers to avoid paying overtime compensation.

 Misclassification issues often arise when an employer pays its employees a fixed salary or commission regardless of the number of hours its employees work.
 A question we are often asked is whether payment of a salary automatically bars an employee from receiving overtime wages.
 The answer is an unequivocal “no.” Depending on their job duties, many salaried and/or commission-based employees are entitled to overtime compensation for all hours worked in excess of 40 per week.

 Misclassification occurs in a number of different jobs, including loan officers, underwriters, and assistant managers.
-If you believe you have been misclassified as an exempt employee, contact us today for a free, no-obligation case evaluation.
+If you believe you have been misclassified as an exempt employee, contact us today for a no-obligation case evaluation.
 You may be able to recover unpaid overtime, an equal amount of “liquidated damages,” attorneys’ fees, and court costs.

 The FLSA overtime requirement cannot be “waived” by contract or agreement between an employer and an employee.
 What matters is what the employer does, not what the employer says — if the employer makes or permits you to work overtime, you are entitled to overtime pay, even if the employer says overtime is not allowed.

 The FLSA ordinarily has a 2-year statute of limitations (if an employer’s violation was willful, a 3-year statute of limitations applies), so it’s important to act quickly if you may have a case.
 In successful actions under the FLSA, employees are often entitled to back pay, an amount equal to that as “liquidated damages,” attorneys’ fees, and court costs.